 In Montpellier, a “Europe-Mediterranean-Africa Water Week” to foster dialogue between science and society

 The UNESCO ICIREWARD International Center, led by the University of Montpellier with support from the CNRS, is organizing the “Europe-Mediterranean-Africa Water Week” from May 29 to June 3, 2022.
-This week, dedicated to water issues on a national and international scale, will mark the first time France hosts the Scientific Assembly of the International Association of Hydrological Sciences (IAHS).
-A unique program will allow the general public to explore several themed exhibitions and various special events throughout the week.
+This week, dedicated to water issues on a national and international scale, will mark the first time France has hosted the Scientific Assembly of the International Association of Hydrological Sciences (IAHS).
+A unique program of events surrounding the assembly will allow the general public to explore several themed exhibitions and various special events throughout the week.

-Now a top global priority, the conservation of water resources will be the focus of the week.
+The preservation of water resources, which has become a top global priority, will be the theme addressed throughout the week.
 As Montpellier is one of the world’s water capitals, seven days will be dedicated to discussing the challenges this resource poses today and exploring possible solutions across the Mediterranean basin.
 This week will also be an opportunity to make science accessible through a diverse program, informative meetings, and engaging discussions.

 The 11th Scientific Assembly of the International Association of Hydrological Sciences, a first for France

 For the first time since its founding in 1922, the International Association of Hydrological Sciences (IAHS) has selected France to host its scientific assembly and celebrate its 100th anniversary.
-Montpellier was chosen to organize this major event due to the presence of its UNESCO International Centre for Water Research, ICIREWARD, the only center of its kind in France.
-The IAHS is the world’s leading association in hydrological sciences, and its scientific assembly brings together the best Research .
-The ICIREWARD Center aims to leverage the visit of more than 600 researchers to build bridges between scientists and civil society.
+Montpellier was chosen to host this major event due to the presence of its UNESCO International Center on Water, ICIREWARD, the only center of its kind in France.
+The IAHS is the world’s leading association in the field Research hydrological sciences, and its scientific assembly brings together the best Research .
+The ICIREWARD Center aims to capitalize on the visit of more than 600 researchers to build bridges between scientists and civil society.

 Two major initiatives launched by the University of Montpellier

-This week features two dates worth noting because of what they mean for the University of Montpellier:
+This week, there are two dates worth noting because of what they mean for the University of Montpellier:

 • May 30 at 10:30 a.m.: Opening of the AISH conference by Philippe Augé, President of the University of Montpellier.